 From the 34 students involved in the educational program, the 5 best were chosen to take part in the Environmental Law Clinic.
 As a part of their education, they absolved a study tour to the Czech Republic having an opportunity to visit the state institutions - like supreme administrative court or ombudsman, and they were able to learn from civil society campaigns and experienced of the attorneys of environmental law.

 “Involvement in the project of the Environmental Law Clinic has allowed me to learn what are the main concerns of citizens and how I, as a lawyer, can help them.
 I got opportunity to work on specific cases to complete my mainly theoretical education with practical experience,” says Sabina Begić, student and intern form the Centre for Environment

 The young lawyers together with experienced activists from the Centre for Environment answer every day questions on spatial planning, noise limits, air pollution, waste management, water resources, energy efficiency, and greenery in cities as well as other more specific queries.

-“From January till October, the Environmental Law Clinic sent 101 requests for access to information about environment.
-The state authorities are not very used to perform their legal duties.
-Therefore we are forced to send many urgency notes and complaints.
+“From January till October, the Environmental Law Clinic sent 101 requests for access to information concerning the environment.
+The state authorities are not very used to performing their legal duties.
+Therefore we are forced to send many notes marked 'urgent' and complaints.
 The record in rejecting to provide information is held by the Ministry of Industry, Energy and Mining against which we had to even launch a lawsuit to receive a required document.
-However, an important improvement was observed as in February we sent 10 urgencies which is the same number since the second half of the year,” says Vanja Junuzović, lawyer in Center for Environment.
+However, an important improvement was observed as in February we sent 10 urgencies which is the same number we sent the second half of the year,” says Vanja Junuzović, a lawyer from the Center for Environment.